 The ultimate result will be a satisfied, motivated team that owns its work and that continues to get better as time goes by.

-It is essential to point out that taking an Agile approach to launching your eCommerce website is not some sort of a magic wand that will dispel any and all problems you may encounter.
+It is essential to point out that taking an Agile approach to launch your eCommerce website is not some sort of magic wand that will dispel any and all problems you may encounter.
 It does have certain advantages over a phased approach and, if applied the smart way, it can help you launch a successful eCommerce site.

 AUTHOR: Jug Babic is a marketer at VivifyScrum, a company that developed an agile project management tool of the same name.

 5 Reasons to Launch an eCommerce Website as an Agile Project